alchemyid/activity/README.md

 ```bash
 npm run dist
 ```
-This command will create an installable file (.exe for Windows and .AppImage for Linux) inside the dist/ folder.
+This command will create an installable file (.exe for Windows and .AppImage for Linux dmg for macOs) inside the dist/ folder.

- is complete, the Daily-Activity-Logger-*.dmg file will be available inside the dist/ folder.
+ is complete, the Daily-Activity-Logger-*.dmg file will be available inside the dist/ folder. for macOS make sure you allow application to running in login item in general system seeting